Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Indivisible items and agents with 0/1-add valuations

+\begin{remark} We will see at later part of this paper (\Cref{thm:01SUB-Chev}) that for the scenario of IND-SUB, the Chebyshev distance between different optimal allocations remains to be at most 1.
+The proof of this generalized result is much more involved and is given in \Cref{sec:IND-SUB}. \end{remark}

-As the income $h_i$ under different stable allocations $\chi$ does not differ too much for every agent $i$, any solution $\chi$ seems to be acceptable for all of them.
+According to Theorem~\ref{thm:cheb}, the income $h_i$ under different stable allocations $\chi$ does not differ too much for every agent $i$, so every solution $\chi$ seems to be acceptable for all of them.
 However, many questions regarding stable allocations remain to be settled.
 For example: \begin{itemize} \item[$Q_1$.]
 Are there common properties of all stable allocations? \item[$Q_2$.]
-Can we obtain the range of $h_i$ under stable allocations? \item[$Q_3$.]
-How do we count the number of stable allocations? \item[$Q_4$.]
+Can we obtain the range of $h_i$ over all stable allocations? \item[$Q_3$.]
+Is it possible to count efficiently the number of stable allocations? \item[$Q_4$.]
 Can we find out the profile (of some stable allocation) that optimizes a specific function of $h_1,\ldots,h_n$? \end{itemize}

-We introduce a ``layer partition'' of agents and items in the following, which sheds light on the structure of $\SA$ and helps answering the above questions.
+In what follows, we introduce a construct, called ``\emph{layer partition}'' of agents and items, with some nice property (see \Cref{lemma:layer-partition} below).
+This construct elucidates the structure of $\SA$ and, as we will demonstrate, provides a pathway to answering the four questions above.

 {\mathsf{layer}} {\mathsf{Layer}}